SiteSupra/sitesupra-docs/docs/di_container.rst

     single: Internals; Dependency injection
     single: Dependency injection

-Dependency injection
+Dependency Injection
 ====================

-Core concepts
+Core Concepts
 -------------

-SiteSupra DI layer is based on `Pimple <http://pimple.sensiolabs.org/>`_.
-If you're curious about what is DI (short of Dependency Injection) you can consult Wiki `here <http://en.wikipedia.org/wiki/Inversion_of_control>`__ and `here <http://en.wikipedia.org/wiki/Dependency_injection>`__, and, of course, read `Symfony's documentation <http://symfony.com/doc/current/book/service_container.html>`_ about basic DI principles.
+SiteSupra Dependency Injection layer or DI in short is based on `Pimple <http://pimple.sensiolabs.org/>`_.
+If you're curious about what is DI you can read `this <http://en.wikipedia.org/wiki/Inversion_of_control>`__ and `this <http://en.wikipedia.org/wiki/Dependency_injection>`__ Wiki articles.
+We also recommend read `Symfony's documentation <http://symfony.com/doc/current/book/service_container.html>`_ about basic DI principles.

 SiteSupra main container class is ``Supra\Core\DependencyInjection\Container``.
-It extends Pimple's `Container <https://github.com/silexphp/Pimple/blob/master/src/Pimple/Container.php>`_, implements SiteSupra's ``Supra\Core\DependencyInjection\ContainerInterface``, implements some hard-code methods (remember, we're a CMS, and not a full-stack framework, some items like Doctrine or Cache are always present), and provides some parameter handling.
+It extends Pimple's `Container <https://github.com/silexphp/Pimple/blob/master/src/Pimple/Container.php>`_, implements SiteSupra's ``Supra\Core\DependencyInjection\ContainerInterface``, implements some hard-coded methods (remember, we're a CMS, and not a full-stack framework, some items like Doctrine or Cache are always present), and provides parameters handling.

 .. note::

-    It's almost certain that we will drop hardcoded getters sometime later and build container definition on-the-fly the same way Symfony does.
+    It's almost certain that we will drop hard-coded getters later and build container definition on-the-fly in the same way Symfony does.

 Everything is simple, right?
-Last thing to note would be that any object implementing ``Supra\Core\DependencyInjection\Container\ContainerAware`` will be provided with ``Container`` on instantiation (calling setContainer).
+Last but not least to note would be that any object implementing ``Supra\Core\DependencyInjection\Container\ContainerAware`` will be provided with ``Container`` on instantiation (calling setContainer).

-Container building process
+Container Building Process
 --------------------------

 .. note::

-    Dirty code: this is to be refactored soon, so check code from time to time.
+    The code will be refactored soon.

 SiteSupra core class (``Supra\Core\Supra``, extending ``Supra\Core\DependencyInjection\ContainerBuilder``) builds and returns ``Container`` object during call to ``buildContainer``.
 This is done in the following steps:

-* pre-setting some basic variables and objects (like directories, `HttpFoundation <https://github.com/symfony/HttpFoundation>`_ objects, :doc:`supra_cli`, and so on)
+* Pre-setting some basic variables and objects (like directories, `HttpFoundation <https://github.com/symfony/HttpFoundation>`_ objects, :doc:`supra_cli`, and so on);
-* injecting packages (allowing to expose their basic configuration)
+* Injecting packages (allowing to expose their basic configuration);
-* building configuration (there the configuration is being validated, default values set, container parameters are substituted and so on)
+* Building configuration (there the configuration is being validated, default values set, container parameters are substituted, and so on);
-* finishing configuration, when packages can override or extend config values of other packages
+* Finishing configuration when packages can override or extend config values of other packages;
-* firing ``Supra::EVENT_CONTAINER_BUILD_COMPLETE`` event
+* Firing ``Supra::EVENT_CONTAINER_BUILD_COMPLETE`` event.

-Package integration and two-pass container building
+Package Integration and Two-pass Container Building
 ---------------------------------------------------

 First of all, a package needs to be registered.
 This is done by overriding ``registerPackages`` in ``SupraApplication`` class (located in ``supra/SupraApplication.php``).
-This method simply returns array of package instances, like so:
+This method simply returns array of package instances, like the below:

 .. code-block:: php
     :linenos: